 Here’s another thing baby boomers can blame millennials for: the incipient decline of the alcohol industry.
 Data from 2019 has indicated that — barring a global pandemic — younger people simply aren’t drinking as much booze as their forebears.
 Beer consumption plummeted an almost staggering 1.5 percent since 2018, and hard alcohol decreased in popularity by .8 percent.
 Already, brewers and liquor companies are moving to fill the gap with non-alcoholic offerings, like teas and energy drinks, but the truth is that millennials seem to be replacing one type of intoxicant for another.

 Millennials have grown up with the marijuana industry.
 California legalized medical marijuana in 1996, and most other states followed suit with similar legislation throughout the ‘00s, as millennials were enduring adolescence.
 As much of the generation gained adulthood, marijuana legalization efforts were beginning to succeed.
 Today, marijuana use amongst millennials is rapidly increasing, even as their interest in alcohol wanes.
+Moreover, millennials are seeking alternatives to traditional harmful and addictive medications.
+Now, getting your medicinal marijuana card is easier than ever with the help of Green Health Docs.

 There are myriad reasons why millennials prefer weed to booze — and here are a few of the most popular.